Skip to Content

 What Are Bus-Branch and Node-Breaker Models?

 At their core, both models aim to represent the same physical power system network.
-Bus-branch modeling focuses on TopologicalNodes, abstract representations of buses, with minimal detail about the network’s internal switching.
-On the other hand, node-breaker modeling utilizes ConnectivityNodes, where switches and detailed configurations are explicitly represented, allowing for a granular view of the network.
-Despite these differences, the objective of both approaches is to capture the relationships between calculation points (buses) and their connections (branches) within the system.
+In the CIM/CGMES grid modelling formats, Bus-branch modeling focuses on representing nodes with TopologicalNodes with no (or minimal) switching devices.
+On the other hand, node-breaker modeling utilizes models nodes with ConnectivityNodes, where switches and detailed configurations are explicitly represented.
+Despite these differences, the objective of both approaches is to capture the relationships between network nodes (buses) and their connections (branches).

 The Case for Convergence